 Yesterday, Los Angeles World Airports announced details of a massive LAX shuffle—an airport-wide reshuffling of terminals that will be triggered by Delta Air Lines’ scheduled move from Terminals 5 and 6 to Terminals 2 and 3 in May.
 It’s expected to be the biggest relocation operation in airport history.
 Since Delta is moving, it means that lots of other airlines at LAX will have to move, as well.

 Over five days in May (and specifically the nights of May 12, 14 and 16), one-third of the 70 airlines at LAX will have to relocate in some way.
-This means that certain airlines will relocate all of their operations to new terminals, some will have new ticket counters, etc. In total, 21 airlines will be affected and making changes during the five days (see fact sheet with all affected airlines here).
+This means that certain airlines will relocate all of their operations to new terminals, some will have new ticket counters, etc. In total, 21 airlines will be affected and making changes during the five days.

 According to the relocation homepage, “each airline will complete its relocation overnight, and start their operations in their new location the following morning.”
 That is no small task!
 But both airport and airline say they’ve been planning for the move for a while.